 A young Jewish girl looking to escape the clutches of the Third Reich after seeing her parents and sister brutally slain while attempting to make their way to England is sheltered by an old...
 See full summary »

 Max is gay and as such is sent to Dachau concentration camp under the Nazi regime.
-He tries to deny he is gay and gets a yellow label (the one for Jews) instead of pink (the one for gays).
-In camp he falls in love with his fellow prisoner Horst, who wears his pink label with pride.
+He tries to deny he is gay, and gets a yellow label (the one for Jews) instead of pink (the one for gays).
+In camp, he falls in love with fellow prisoner Horst, who wears his pink label with pride.

 Ever go to the Silhouette?

 You weren't looking.